Grissie/Grissie/README.md

 <img src="https://c.tenor.com/q2-kGtvmLuwAAAAC/animation-movies.gif" width="100px"> *El único modo de hacer un gran trabajo es amar lo que haces* -*Steve Jobs*

+*The only way to do great work is to love what you do -Steve Jobs*

 <!---
 Gris-95/Gris-95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.